WW-Andene/Whispering-Wishes/PHASE1_HANDOFF.md

    captured before.
 Don't assume the existing `desc` prose is complete — read the actual wiki Forte/Skill tables in full.

-## Site access — the technique that works (used successfully ~21 times)
-**As of this handoff, the `mcp__DP__web_fetch` tool (part of the "DP" MCP server) has disconnected** — a fresh session may need to reconnect it or find an equivalent headless-browser tool before this technique is usable again.
-When it's available:
-- `jsRender: true`
-- Real Chrome/Windows user-agent string (not a generic/default one)
-- `Referer: https://www.google.com/` (look like an inbound Google click)
-- `waitUntil: 'load'` (not `'networkidle'` — that often never fires on these sites)
-- ~8000–9000ms extra wait after load before reading content
-- May need **2 attempts** — the first sometimes only returns a Cloudflare interstitial, the second (immediately after) usually clears it

 Sources, in priority order:
 1. `https://wutheringwaves.fandom.com/wiki/<Character>/Combat` — primary,
    most mechanically precise.
 If `jsRender` fails twice, fall back to the